 Download PDF of Press Release

-Washington, DC – Chromebooks, challenging Internet speeds, Google Apps, online language classes, educational gaming and using technology for learning more outside of school – these are all part of the life of a middle school student today, according to new data from Project Tomorrow’s Speak Up Research Project for Digital Learning released today during a Congressional briefing.
+Washington, DC – Chromebooks, challenging Internet speeds, Google Apps, online language classes, educational gaming and using technology for learning more outside of school – these are all part of the life of a middle school student today, according to new data from Project Tomorrow’s Speak Up Research Initiative released today during a Congressional briefing.
 New data on flipped, blended and virtual learning, and on students’ access to the Internet and to mobile devices in and out of school were also released via new Speak Up infographics.

 The Speak Up 2016 data comes from more than 500,000 surveys taken by K-12 students, educators and parents across the country from October 2016 through January 2017.
 More than 138,000 of those surveys came from students in grades 6 to 8.